Trauma Counseling

 EMDR | Somatic Therapy | Expressive Arts

-Over time, trauma can quietly shape your relationships.
-You might pull away from others, struggle to feel understood, or begin carrying your distress alone to avoid feeling like a burden.
-You may find yourself wondering, Why can’t I move on?
+Over time, trauma can affect your relationships too.
+You might pull back from others, feel misunderstood, or start carrying everything on your own so you don’t feel like a burden.
+It’s common to wonder, Why can’t I just move on?
 Will my body ever feel safe again?
 Is this just how life is now?

 Trauma Therapy can help you…